 - Professional Education Services (PES) – The Chadwick Center offers accredited Professional Education to those involved in the child abuse and trauma field.
 Since beginning in 1976, the Chadwick Center has trained more than 150,000 professionals from all fifty states and over forty countries.

-- Grant-Funded Initiatives – The Chadwick Center leads and participates in several initiatives funded by state and federal grants to assist professionals of various disciplines by providing tools that inform about evidence-based practices, trauma treatment in children, etc.
+- Training and Technical Assistance Initiatives – The Chadwick Center leads and participates in several initiatives funded by state and federal grants to assist professionals of various disciplines by providing tools that inform about evidence-based practices, trauma treatment in children, etc.